sumedhachugh/ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA/README.md

 # ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA

-### Refer bspr_ppt.pdf (https://github.com/sumedhachugh/ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA/blob/main/bspr%20ppt.pdf) for short description of what all I have done in the project
+### Refer bspr_ppt.pdf (https://github.com/sumedhachugh/ANALYSIS-AND-CLASSIFICATION-OF-BIKESHARE-DATA/blob/main/bspr%20ppt.pdf) for short description of what all is done in the project

 DATASET USED: